PhD Program Snapshot

 MPS is a dual major program and all students have a primary department affiliation.
 Students normally enter the MPS program in the Fall semester.
 Students can enter at other times by special permission (go here for admissions information).

+- Year 5: students wrap up the research.
 In the last six months, students write and defend their dissertations.

 At an early stage, applicants are encouraged to contact faculty in their areas of interest regarding potential openings in their laboratories.
 Not all faculty accept students every year.

 Note that the MPS program does not offer Master’s degrees.

 Go to the Coursework and Requirements page for information on MPS-specific courses and supplemental primary department requirements.